 Tables filled with exotic produce, deep fryers sizzling with fritters, Sicilian nonnas snaking their carts through the crowds to visit the vendors they’ve purchased from for decades.
 It’s just another typical morning in the Palermo markets.
 Though an increasing number of tourists filter in with the locals now, these outdoor centers have been much the same for centuries.

 The historic markets in Palermo, Sicily, feel a lot more like the medinas of Marrakech or Cairo than the festivals of fresh vegetables in the city squares of Provence or the spectacular covered markets of Rotterdam or Athens.
 When you consider that Palermo is closer to Tunisia than to Rome, everything starts to make a little more sense.
 Arab influence in Sicily began over 1000 years ago, and these markets are some of the best-preserved of the island’s Arab traditions.

 Top Palermo Markets

 The four historic quarters of Palermo each have their own market.
 But Ballarò, Vucciria, and Capo are the most prominent when it comes to historical charm and popularity with both locals and tourists alike.
-While the open-air markets are a chef’s playground, they’re also a great place to watch local life, even if you have no intention of buying anything.
+While the open-air markets are a chef’s playground, they’re also a great place to watch local life.
+Even if you have no intention of buying anything, they’re a must see in Sicily.

 Visiting Palermo’s three largest markets is one of the popular things to do in Palermo.
 Here’s a look at what you can expect.